 Here is another exciting example where we combined this VR Headset plugin with 2 Wiimotes to create custom animations.
 Each time a button was pressed on the WiiMote, a new FRAME was created with the current position of all servos and appended to an ACTION.
 DJ keeps pressing the button, and the FRAMES append to the ACTION until he stops.
 Once he squeezes the trigger on the WiiMote, the code instructs the ACTION to be played back.
 And thus, all FRAMES are played back because they are part of the action.

 Here is a screenshot of the plugin running on an ARC workspace with a camera.

 What Hardware Does It Support?

-There are two methods that connect to the plugin which open a wide variety of hardware.
+Two methods connect to the plugin, which opens a wide variety of hardware.

 1. SteamVR (OpenVR)

 On PC, the supported headsets use Steam VR (OpenVR).
 This means any headset supporting Steam VR will work with this plugin, given the headset is directly connected to the PC.
 The most popular SteamVR headsets are Oculus, HTC Vive, and Windows Mixed Reality.